Linaro/lava/doc/dispatcher-design.rst

 to manage the chroots is installed. e.g. a device offering disposable chroots on SATA could offer ramdisk or NFS tests.

-LAVA support for disposable chroots is implemented via `schroot`_ (forming the replacement for the dummy-schroot device in the old dispatcher).
+LAVA support for disposable chroots is implemented via ``schroot`` (forming the replacement for the dummy-schroot device in the old dispatcher).

-Typical device configuration
+Typical device configuration:

 .. code-block:: yaml